 In very warm climates and some greenhouses depending on location, you get up to three flushes of fruits.

 Only the small embryonic fruits forming on last years growth will turn in to ripe fruits.
-A second embryonic crop may appear in the summer and if they survive the winter should ripen the next year.
-In November, any figs larger than little embryos (about pea sized) should be picked off as they are unlikely to ripen or survive the winter.
-So in summary, leave the small pea sized fruits alone all year but in Autumn pick off all those larger than that.
+A second embryonic crop may appear later in the summer and these are very unlikely to mature in UK so pick them off.

-Unripe Figs will not mature after they have been picked unlike some other fruits.
+Green unripe Figs will not mature after they have been picked unlike some other fruits but those picked just before full ripeness will become sweeter when stored in a dry location.

 General Fig Tree Information